Summer High School Research Program

 Overview

-The Summer High School Research Program offers high school students the opportunity to work on emerging energy technologies or CAD/3D modeling for six weeks.
+The Summer High School Research Program offers high school students the opportunity to work on emerging energy technology, CAD/3D modeling or fuel cells for four weeks.
 The purpose is to introduce STEM concepts in real-world practicality and keep young people interested in engineering as a college major and career.

-Attendees come to campus four days per week starting in July and ending first week of August.
+Attendees come to campus four days per week starting in July and ending at the end of the month.
 Each week's curriculum is centered on a unique theme.
 In the final week, students tour various laboratories and make presentations to faculty and mentors.

-Our battery fabrication and testing program will provide the knowledge needed to remain competitive in the battery industry and upon completion of training students can expect to find their skill set on par with big players in battery technology and battery divisions in auto industries.
+Our emerging energy technology program will provide the knowledge and skills needed to be competitive in the battery industry.
+Upon completion of training, students can expect to find their skills on par with those within the the automotive battery and technology divisions.
 The curriculum will be updated at regular intervals based on feedback from participants.

 Students will learn: